istio/istio.io/content/blog/2018/egress-monitoring-access-control/index.md

 Cancel the access control by routing you used in this section and implement access control by Mixer policy checks in the next section.

-1. Replace the `VirtualService` for _edition.cnn.com_ with your previous version from the [Configure an Egress Gateway](/docs/examples/advanced-gateways/egress-gateway-tls-origination/#perform-tls-origination-with-an-egress-gateway) task:
+1. Replace the `VirtualService` for _edition.cnn.com_ with your previous version from the [Configure an Egress Gateway](/docs/examples/advanced-gateways/egress-gateway-tls-origination/#perform-tls-origination-with-an-egress-gateway) example:

     {{< text bash >}}
     $ cat <<EOF | kubectl apply -f -